VincentPeng-Web/VincentPeng-Web.github.io/README.md

 ### Solar System Simular Project

 This project was about modeling the solar system and asterioids in python to analyze asteroid-earth collision probablities within a 10 year time frame.
 Another part of the project was to create a function for the projection of Halley's Comet using the equtions of motion.
-I added test functions for these projections to confirm the physics worked out.
+I added test functions for these projections to confirm the physics worked out, and on the legend HC(O) stands for the orbit and HC(T) stands for what the trajectory function did.

 ![Image](https://user-images.githubusercontent.com/61669317/75948053-9e5cb000-5e5f-11ea-8938-21b44590ffb3.png)

+###